Documentation

 Code: 184.
 DB::Exception: Received from localhost:9000, 127.0.0.1.
 DB::Exception: Aggregate function sum(b) is found inside another aggregate function in query.

 In this example, we declared table t with column b.
 Then, when selecting data, we defined the sum(b) AS b alias.
 As aliases are global, ClickHouse substituted the literal b in the expression argMax(a, b) with the expression sum(b).
 This substitution caused the exception.
-You can change this default behavior by setting prefer_column_name_to_alias to 1.
+You can change this default behavior by setting to 1.

 Asterisk